 I admired the look of print mixing for AGES before I finally felt comfortable enough to give it a whirl myself.
-And I’m still a total novice, and I still play it safe, and I still believe that this post from Unusual Form is just about the perfect primer for aspiring print mixers.
-But since I’m still a beginner myself, I thought I’d share a few simple tips for those of you who feel curious but unsure.
+I still tend to play it safe, and I still believe that this post from Unusual Form is just about the perfect primer for aspiring print mixers.
+But I thought I’d share a few simple tips for those of you who feel curious but unsure.
 Most of these are far less daring than the three-plus mixes that some folks concoct, which may make them feel tame … but hopefully will also make them feel do-able!

 Separate prints with solids

 This outfit includes a big geometric print in the scarf, a varied houndstooth in the skirt, and snakeskin on the pumps.
 All three prints are broken up by big swaths of solid black, so they just barely interact.
 It may be a bit warm for tights just now, but this outfit would also work with bare legs.
 Try incorporating several patterns, but separate them with solids.

 Add a printed accessory